ethereum/cryptography-research-website/src/posts/schnorr-threshold-blogpost.md

   1. One-More Discrete Logarithm Assumption (OMDL)
   2. Programmable Random Oracle Model (PROM)

 By reducing to OMDL, the environment does not need to rely on extracting secret information from the adversary during its simulation of signing; the adversary is simply required to output a valid forgery.
-The use of two nonces and the randomizing factor in FROST allows for a true reduction to OMDL, unlike prior related multisignature schemes that had subtle flaws in their attempt to an OMDL reduction  [12],
+The use of two nonces and the randomizing factor in FROST allows for a true reduction to OMDL, unlike prior related multisignature schemes that had subtle flaws in their attempt to an OMDL reduction[^12],

-The proof for FROST1 in [1] required a heuristic assumption and so could not prove these properties directly.
-The proof for FROST2 in [2] provides a direct proof for FROST2 with PedPop as the key generation protocol.
-Proofs for FROST1 and FROST2 in a recent paper by Bellare, Tessaro, and Zhu [11] employ an abstraction of key generation, and so demonstrate a direct reduction to PROM+OMDL.
+The proof for FROST1[^1] required a heuristic assumption and so could not prove these properties directly.
+The proof for FROST2[^2] provides a direct proof for FROST2 with PedPop as the key generation protocol.
+Proofs for FROST1 and FROST2 in a recent paper by Bellare, Tessaro, and Zhu[^11] employ an abstraction of key generation, and so demonstrate a direct reduction to PROM+OMDL.

 ## Part Six: Which assumptions does three-round SimpleTSig signing rely on?